NeRFReN: Neural Radiance Fields with Reflections: Method

-The reflected color is attenuated by $\beta$ and then composed with the transmitted color in an additive way to get the final pixel color:
+The reflected color is attenuated by $\beta$ and composed with the transmitted color additively to get the final pixel color:

 \cref{fig:network} shows the network architecture of {\sysname}.
 Detailed network configurations can be found in the supplementary material.
 Note that the reflection fraction value $\alpha$ is predicted along with transmitted density in the transmitted branch as it is a property of the reflective surface, uncorrelated with the reflected component.
-Also, only the transmitted color is conditioned on viewing direction in our design.
-So the low-frequency view-dependent effects (e.g. highlights) are modeled by the transmitted field, and the stable virtual image (without view-dependent effects) is modeled by the reflected field.
-The above assumptions approximate most scenes reasonably well in our experiments due to their validity\footnote{These assumptions may not hold if there exist reflectors in the reflected objects or due to severe Fresnel Effect.} and greatly reduce network complexity, making the ill-posed decomposition problem much easier to learn.
+Also, the transmitted color is conditioned on viewing direction in our design, so that the low-frequency view-dependent effects (e.g. highlights) are modeled by the transmitted field, and the stable virtual image is modeled by the reflected field.
+The reflected color and the reflection fraction value are not conditioned on viewing direction.
+These assumptions approximate most scenes reasonably well in our experiments due to their validity\footnote{These assumptions may not hold if there exist reflectors in the reflected objects or due to severe Fresnel Effect.} and greatly reduce network complexity, making the ill-posed decomposition problem much easier to learn.